 The core activity of a.s.r. health supplementary is the provision of supplementary insurance to basic health insurance under the Dutch Healthcare Insurance Act.
-Basic health insurance is provided by ASR Basis Ziektekostenverzekeringen N.V. (a.s.r. health basic) and long-term care insurance is provided by ASR WIz-uitvoerder B.V. a.s.r. health basic, a.s.r. health supplementary and ASR WIz-uitvoerder B.V. form a personnel and administrative union (hereafter referred to as a.s.r. health).
-At year-end 2021, the number of insured persons of a.s.r. health supplementary amounted to 636,865.
+Basic health insurance is provided by ASR Basis Ziektekostenverzekeringen N.V. (a.s.r. health basic) and long-term care insurance is provided by ASR Wlz-uitvoerder B.V. a.s.r. health basic, a.s.r. health supplementary and ASR Wlz-uitvoerder B.V. form a personnel and administrative union (hereafter referred to as a.s.r. health).
+At year-end 2022, the number of insured persons of a.s.r. health supplementary amounted to 531,201.

-In 2021, the healthcare market was served from two labels. a.s.r. offered health insurance under the De Amersfoortse and Ditzo brands until 19 April 2021, per this date the disability and health insurance of the De Amersfoortse was continued under the a.s.r. brand.
-Consequently De Amersfoortse as a separate brand no longer exists.
+In 2022, the healthcare market was served from two labels. a.s.r. offered health insurance under the a.s.r. and Ditzo brands.